M-SoM datasheet

 - Resolution is 12 bits

 - SoM pin 43 (A5) on the M-SoM is shared with SoM pin 53 (SWD_CLK).
 You cannot use A5 and SWD at the same time.
 If you implement SWD on your base board, driving pin A6 will prevent SWD from functioning.
-The SWD_CLK will be driven at hoot by the MCU.
+The SWD_CLK will be driven at boot by the MCU.

 The ADCs on the M-SoM (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
 They require a stronger drive and this may cause issues when used with a voltage divider.
 This is particularly true for A7, which has an even lower impedance than other ADC inputs.